superbrothers/kubernetes-docs/kubectl_delete.md

   -R, --recursive               Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
   -l, --selector string         Selector (label query) to filter on, not including uninitialized ones.
       --timeout duration        The length of time to wait before giving up on a delete, zero means determine a timeout from the size of the object
+      --wait                    If true, wait for resources to be gone before returning.
+This waits for finalizers. (default true)
 ```

 ### Options inherited from parent commands